clj-pdf/clj-pdf/README.md

 tag :image

-image data can be one of java.net.URL, java.awt.Image, byte array, base64 string, or a filename string, images larger than the page margins will automatically be scaled to fit.
+image data can be one of java.net.URL, java.awt.Image, byte array, base64 string, or a string representing URL or a file, images larger than the page margins will automatically be scaled to fit.

 optional metadata: